andrea-perego/geoiri/README.md

 This work builds upon the pioneering approach adopted by [Ian Davis](http://iandavis.com/) at [PlaceTime.com](http://placetime.com/) for spatial coordinates, where two-dimensional points in the [WGS84 datum](http://en.wikipedia.org/wiki/World_Geodetic_System) are encoded directly in the relevant URI, which is then resolved to different representations based on HTTP content negotiation.

-For a description and installation instructions of GeoIRI see the [documentation](documentation).
+For a description and installation instructions of GeoIRI see the [GeoIRI wiki](./wiki/).

 ## Content